Top Walmart Scams: Online Walmart Shoppers Beware

 • Never transfer money to strangers.
 Money transfers are the equivalent of giving them cash.

 • Do not send money to merchants, charities, government organizations, or to buy high-value items.
-Money transfers are safer if you use them solely for transferring money to other people.
+Money transfers are safer if you use them solely to transfer money to others.

-• Double-check with your loved one that they are the individual who contacted you and are in need of your money transfer.
+• Double-check with your loved one that they are the individual who contacted you and needs your money transfer.

-• Keep your transaction reference number private from anyone who is not the intended recipient of the funds.
+• Keep your transaction reference number private from anyone not the intended recipient of the funds.

 What to do if you’ve been scammed

-Next, you may need to report the scam to your local law enforcement before alerting the proper governmental authorities like the FTC or IC3.
-You can also reach out to Walmart and their partners directly if you would like to retrieve helpful next steps on how to recover your funds or protect your Walmart account.
+3. Next, you may need to report the scam to your local law enforcement before alerting the proper governmental authorities, such as the FTC or IC3

 How to contact Walmart after a scam